Gilles de Rais: Gilles de Rais and the category of the serial killer

+Comparisons between Gilles de Rais and modern serial killers have been invoked to refute claims of his innocence, notably through parallels with figures such as Fritz Haarmann and Andrei Chikatilo.
 Medievalist Didier Lett, a specialist in the history of childhood and author of a study on pedophilia and child sexual abuse in medieval Bologna, unequivocally defines Gilles de Rais as a "sadistic child sex offender, sodomite, and serial murderer."
-Likewise, archivist-paleographer Matei Cazacu identifies in Gilles de Rais certain traits characteristic of modern serial killers: